ncoghlan/misc/notes/python3/questions_and_answers.rst

 Windows text handling APIs.

-Linux distributions, by contrast, almost all chose the memory hungry "wide" builds that allocated 32 bits per Unicode code point, even for pure ASCII text.
+Linux distributions, by contrast, almost all chose the memory hungry "wide" builds that allocated 32 bits per Unicode code point in Python 2 ``unicode`` objects and Python 3 ``str`` objects (up to & including Python 3.2), even for pure ASCII text.
 There's a reason they went for that option, though: it was better at handling Unicode code points outside the basic multilingual plane.
 In narrow builds the UTF-16 code points were exposed directly in both the C API and the Python API of the ``unicode`` type, and hence were prone to bugs related to incorrect handling of code points greater than 65,535 in code that assumed a one-to-one correspondence between Python code points and Unicode code points.
 This wasn't generally a big deal when code points in common use all tended to fit in the BMP, but started to become more problematic as things like mathematical and musical notation, ancient langages, emoticons and additional CJK ideographs were added.
-Given the choice between greater memory efficiency and correctness, the Linux distributions chose correctness, imposing a non-trivial memory usage penalty on Unicode heavy applications written in Python 2 (those larger strings in Python 2 also come at a cost in speed, since they not only mean having more data to move around relative to Python 3.3+, but the larger memory footprint also makes CPU caches less effective).
+Given the choice between greater memory efficiency and correctness, the Linux distributions chose correctness, imposing a non-trivial memory usage penalty on Unicode heavy applications that couldn't rely entirely on ``str`` objects in Python 2 or ``bytes`` and ``bytearray`` objects in Python 3.
+Those larger strings also came at a cost in speed, since they not only meant having more data to move around relative to narrow builds (or applications that only allowed 8-bit text), but the larger memory footprint also made CPU caches less effective.

-When it came to the design of the C level text representation for Python 3, the existing Python 2 design wasn't up for reconsideration - the Python 2 ``unicode`` type was mapped directly to the Python 3 ``str`` type.
+When it came to the design of the C level text representation for Python 3, the existing Python 2 Unicode design wasn't up for reconsideration - the Python 2 ``unicode`` type was mapped directly to the Python 3 ``str`` type.
 This is most obvious in the Python 3 C API, which still uses the same ``PyUnicode_*`` prefix for text manipulation APIs, as that was the easiest